The Case for Levothyroxine Injections

 This means that your medication is a replica of the hormone that your own thyroid gland would produce if it were healthy.

-Taking a dose which is too high can lead to hyperthyroid symptoms and taking a dose that is too low can lead to continued hypothyroid symptoms.
+Taking a dose that is too high can lead to hyperthyroid symptoms and taking a dose that is too low can lead to continued hypothyroid symptoms.

 This shouldn’t come as a surprise.